• Home

 The first gateway to PPC performance is impressions.
 Impressions are how many times people have the chance to see your search ads.

-You can equate it to ad views, but there is really no guarantee that Google search users actually “see’ your ad.
+You can equate it to ad views, but there is no guarantee that Google search users actually “see’ your ad.

 Because most paid/sponsored results appear at the top of the Google search results page, many users have become accustomed to scrolling past these messages to organic results.